-Online poker rooms will give you free money to play poker.
+Online poker rooms will give you FREE money - aka a "poker bonus" to play poker online.

 ||100% up to $1,000||Play Now||Read Review|

 In an ongoing mission to bring in new players, online poker sites invented the concept of a “poker bonus" over 20 years ago.

 Back in the day, when online poker money was flowing as freely as wine in a Roman palace, poker bonus money was handed out like it was going out of style.
 Poker sites were literally fighting over who could offer the most eye-popping dollar figure.

 Not only that, given how big in value they were, savvy poker players could literally chase poker bonuses all day, everyday (dubbed, unfortunately "bonus whoring") and pump their bankroll up by hundreds of dollars over and over again.

 If it sounds too good to be true, it's because it actually was.
 Once the massive influx of new money from the poker boom dwindled restrictions and conditions on poker bonuses increased.